U.S. CMS

 Platform specific environment

-Note that a CMSSW work area that is setup in a slc6 environment will NOT work on slc7 nodes, such as cmslpc-sl7.fnal.gov.
+Note that a CMSSW work area that is setup in a slc7 environment will NOT work on Alma9 nodes, such as cmslpc-el9.fnal.gov.
 You must make a new CMSSW work area with an appropriate slc7 SCRAM_ARCH to have the code run on slc7, you can then copy over your code and recompile with scram b.
+Alternately, slc7 software can run on a an slc7 apptainer container.

 Build work area and set runtime environment